jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

 A rule consists of the following:

--   Rule conditions: fields that altogether evaluate as true if they match a specific instance of traffic
+-   Rule conditions: fields that altogether evaluates as true if they match a specific instance of traffic
 -   Rule results: fields that are applied if the aforementioned rule conditions evaluate as true for matching a specific instance of traffic